Rostaen/goblin-slayer-ttrpg/README.md

 These are (mostly) automatically implemented into the game.
 Please see the details above about specific adventurer skills and their status.
 These skills are added into either attacks, dodges, shields, spell uses, or other checks to have their effects added in.

 Approximately 77% of adventurer skills have been fully automated and work directly from the character sheet and will be added to the chat box for confirmation.
 Ability scores, class levels, skills, modifiers, successes, and crits are highlighted in the chat window for ease of reference.
 If you notice any errors/bugs, please submit them to the issues tab of the GitHub page: https://github.com/Rostaen/goblin-slayer-ttrpg/issues.

+##### Skill: XX

+When updating a skill that has ": XX" in the name.
+Right-click on the skill and 'view' it.
+Copy one of the names exactly as you see in the description for the skill you intend to use this with and update the paste it in the name slot.
+This will help skill automation work correctly.
+Ex: Armor: XX being used for "Armor: Heavy."
+Automation is currently case sensetive and will not work with these examples "armor: heavy", "Armor: heavy", "armor: Heavy", "Armor:Heavy", "ARMOR: HEAVY", etc.

 #### General